jakechasan/BT-Plugin-Action-Sheet/README.md

 <img src="screenshots/screen-2.png" width="19%"/>

 ## Installation
-If a previous version of this plugin is installed on your server that was downloaded from the Buzztouch Plugin Market, we reccomend that you delete this plugin's folder under /filed/plugins/ and then upload the new package and refresh your plugin list.
+Download the [latest release of the plugin here](https://github.com/jakechasan/BT-Plugin-Action-Sheet-Menu/releases).
+Go do Admin->Manage Plugins->Upload Plugin Package.
+Check "Update Existing Plugin" if you already have this plugin installed and upload the zip file that you have downloaded from this repository.
+Then refresh your server's plugin list.

 ## Questions and Answers
 Can I use this plugin on my self-hosted Buzztouch account?